natemurthy/misc/integration-tests/README.md

 # integration-tests

-Integration testing a scala project using docker containers to spin up a RabbitMQ server and an OrientDB server
+Integration testing a Scala project using Docker containers to spin up a RabbitMQ server and an OrientDB server